HOW SOCIETIES WORK AND HOW TO MAKE THEM BETTER

 - Bryan Caplan and Zach Wienersmith, Open Borders, First Second, 2019.
-There is no better way to improve the largest number of lives.
+Ending discrimination based on place of birth is probably the single most effective way to improve the largest number of lives.

 - Bill Burnett and Dave Evans, Designing Your Life, Knopf, 2016.
+It’s difficult to figure out what you enjoy, and how you want to live your life, by simply thinking.
+Better to experiment.
 Try new things.
 If they don’t work or you don’t like them, try something else.
-It’s difficult to figure out what you like, and what you want to do, by thinking.
-Better to try doing things.
 And see failure as helpful, not shameful; it gives you useful information.